Songonge/SQL-Projects/Spotify_Streams.md

 In this task, we explore and query the data further to check for NULL values in the data and populate them wherever possible.

 > [!Note]
-> Before deleting or replacing NULL Values, you should understand the behavior of each column with respect to other columns.
+> Before deleting or replacing NULL Values, you should understand the behavior of each column concerning other columns.

 #### Checking for NULL Values
 The queries below were written to check for NULL values.